 Paediatrician Salary in Australia

 Paediatric specialists in Australia earn strong salaries across both public and private settings.
-While paediatrics is a non-procedural specialty, the high community demand for paediatric services, the shortage of specialists in many areas, and the growing private market for developmental and general paediatric consultations all contribute to competitive remuneration.
+While paediatrics is a non-procedural specialty, high community demand, specialist shortages in many areas, and a growing private market for developmental and general paediatric consultations all contribute to competitive remuneration.
 This guide covers what paediatricians at different career stages and in different practice models can typically expect to earn.

 Typical Paediatrician Salary Ranges

-Paediatric specialist salaries in Australia span a wide range depending on subspecialty focus, practice model, and geographic location.
-Public hospital staff specialist paediatricians typically earn base salaries between $300,000 and $450,000 inclusive of superannuation, with additional income from on-call allowances, overtime, and any rights of private practice arrangements that apply to their position.
+Paediatric specialist salaries span a wide range depending on subspecialty focus, practice model, and geographic location.
+Public hospital staff specialist paediatricians typically earn base salaries between $300,000 and $450,000 inclusive of superannuation, with additional income from on-call allowances, overtime, and any rights of private practice arrangements that apply.

-Paediatricians who also run private consulting practices can substantially increase their total income.
-General paediatrics in private practice attracts solid consultation fees, and a busy paediatrician with a full outpatient schedule can significantly exceed their public hospital base salary through private billings.
-Developmental and behavioural paediatricians with a strong private practice are among the highest earners in the non-procedural paediatric field, reflecting the length of assessments, the high out-of-pocket fees the market will support, and the persistent shortage of available specialists.
+Running a private consulting practice alongside a public appointment can lift total income considerably.
+General paediatrics in private practice attracts solid consultation fees, and a busy paediatrician with a full outpatient schedule can earn well above their public hospital base salary through private billings alone.
+Developmental and behavioural paediatricians with a strong private practice are among the highest earners in the non-procedural paediatric field.
+The length of assessments, the fees the market will support, and the persistent shortage of available specialists all contribute to that premium.

-Regional paediatricians, particularly those in positions where they are the primary or sole specialist serving a community, typically earn more than their metropolitan counterparts through a combination of enhanced base salaries, rural incentive payments, and strong private practice conditions.
+Regional paediatricians — particularly those who are the primary or sole specialist serving a community — typically earn more than their metropolitan counterparts through a combination of enhanced base salaries, rural incentive payments, and strong private practice conditions.

 Public Hospital Paediatric Salaries

-Public hospital paediatric positions are structured around state and territory award rates, which provide incremental salary increases based on years of specialist experience.
-Newly appointed paediatric staff specialists typically start at lower levels of the scale and progress annually, with senior paediatricians at the top of the scale earning meaningfully more than those in their first few years of appointment.
+Public hospital paediatric positions are structured around state and territory award rates, with incremental salary increases based on years of specialist experience.
+Newly appointed staff specialists start at lower levels of the scale and progress annually.
+Senior paediatricians at the top of the scale earn noticeably more than those in their first few years of appointment.

-Additional payments for on-call availability and after-hours work can add significantly to the base package, particularly for paediatricians at hospitals that provide neonatal or acute paediatric emergency services.
-Most public appointments also include salary packaging benefits, professional development allowances, and leave entitlements that add real value to the total remuneration package.
+On-call availability and after-hours work payments can add considerably to the base package, particularly for paediatricians at hospitals providing neonatal or acute paediatric emergency services.
+Most public appointments also include salary packaging benefits, professional development allowances, and leave entitlements that add real value to the total package.

 Children's Hospitals Versus General Hospitals